7337Nithin/zomato/README.md

 # zomato
-a website using prd and brd
+a website using prd to enchance Zomato platform.